Travel Trailer Turning Radius Tips

 It is important to remember that if you don’t clear the corner, there is a good possibility that you will hit the curb with your trailer tires.
 This could blow out a tire(s), bend a tire rim, take out a sign or light post, tear off the awning, or otherwise damage your travel trailer.

-If this does happen, you need to stay on the scene and call the authorities.
-If the authorities see this and you leave the scene, they will pull you over.
-And there is also a good possibility that you will get a ticket for 1.
-Leaving the scene of an accident, 2.
-Careless or reckless driving, 3.
-Hit and run, or 4.
-Destruction of property.
-Plus your insurance company may want a copy of a police report to handle your insurance claim.
+There is also a good possibility that you will get a ticket for 1. leaving the scene of an accident, 2. careless or reckless driving, 3. hit-and-run, or 4. destruction of property.
+Plus, your insurance company may want a copy of a police report to handle your insurance claim.

 RELATED READING: Check out our article about RV insurance to make sure you are properly covered in case of an accident.